ajSeadler/Disco-Stranger-Site/README.md

 # Disco-Stranger-Site

 Welcome to my band's website!
-This was one of the first sites I have ever built.
+This is one of the first sites I have ever built.
 The site is built using HTML, CSS, and Javascript.

 Key features include: